New rule proposal would require seat belt warnings for rear seats

 The NHTSA says this new proposed rule would prevent approximately 300 non-deadly injuries and more than 100 deaths annually.
 Seat belts reduce the risk of death in a rear seat by 55 percent for passenger cars and 74 percent for light trucks and vans.

 The NHTSA will be accepting public comment on this proposed rule for 60 days.
-You can learn how to submit your comments in this document.
+Here’s how to submit your comments.

-WWLP-22News, an NBC affiliate, began broadcasting in March 1953 providing local news, network, syndicated, and local programming to western Massachusetts.
-Follow 22News on Facebook, Twitter, and Instagram.